 Amir: When it comes to search, you must have seen it all.
 What makes Twiggle special?

 Udi: You and I have seen nothing yet.
-Twiggle is special because it does not rely on keywords and popularity alone, the hallmarks of product search, but it tries to actually understand both what users want and what products offer.
+Twiggle is special because it does not rely on keywords and popularity alone, the hallmarks of product search, but it tries to actually understand both what users want and what products you offer.

 Amir: Why is e-commerce search so difficult?